spkishoree/Scrape-stock-price-/README.md

 # Scrape-stock-price-

-Simple python file to scrape live stocke prize and show it on pop up window
+Simple python file to scrape live stock price and show it on pop up window